-E. Access to BWC data by non-employees.
-Officers shall refer members of the media or public seeking access to BWC data to Chief, who shall process the request in accordance with the MGDPA and other governing laws.
-In particular:

-1. An individual shall be allowed to review recorded BWC data about him- or herself and other data subjects in the recording, but access shall not be granted:

-a.
-If the data was collected or created as part of an active investigation.
+- E. Access to BWC data by non-employees.
+Officers shall refer members of the media or public seeking access to BWC data to Chief of police, who shall process the request in accordance with the MGDPA and other governing laws.
+In particular: - An individual shall be allowed to review recorded BWC data about himor herself and other data subjects in the recording, but access shall not be granted: - a.
+If the data was collected or created as part of an active investigation. - b.

-b.
 To portions of the data that the agency would otherwise be prohibited by law from disclosing to the person seeking access, such as portions that would reveal identities protected by Minn.
 Stat. § 13.82, subd.
-17.

-2. Unless the data is part of an active investigation, an individual data subject shall be provided with a copy of the recording upon request, but subject to the following guidelines on redaction:

-a.
-Data on other individuals in the recording who do not consent to the release must be redacted.

-b.
-Data that would identify undercover officers must be redacted.
+17. - 2.
+Unless the data is part of an active investigation, an individual data subject shall be provided with a copy of the recording upon request, but subject to the following guidelines on redaction: - a.
+Data on other individuals in the recording who do not consent to the release must be redacted. - b.
+Data that would identify undercover officers must be redacted. - c.

-c.
 Data on other officers who are not undercover, and who are on duty and engaged in the performance of official duties, may not be redacted.

-F. Access by peace officers and law enforcement employees.
-No employee may have access to the department's BWC data except for legitimate law enforcement or data administration purposes:

-1. Officers may access and view stored BWC video only when there is a business need for doing so, including the need to defend against an allegation of misconduct or substandard performance.
-Except as provided in the critical incident response policy, officers may review video footage of an incident in which they were involved prior to preparing a report, giving a statement, or providing testimony about the incident.
+- F. Access by peace officers and law enforcement employees.
+No employee may have access to the department's BWC data except for legitimate law enforcement or data administration purposes: - Officers may access and view stored BWC video only when there is a business need for doing so, including the need to defend against an allegation of misconduct or substandard performance.
+Officers may review video footage of an incident in which they were involved prior to preparing a report, giving a statement, or providing testimony about the incident. - i.
+Employees seeking access to BWC data for non-business reasons may make a request for it in the same manner as any member of the public. - G. Other authorized disclosures of data.

-2. Agency personnel shall document their reasons for accessing stored BWC data at the time of each access.
-Agency personnel are prohibited from accessing BWC data for non-business reasons and from sharing the data for non-law enforcement related purposes, including but not limited to uploading BWC data recorded or maintained by this agency to public and social media websites.

-3. Employees seeking access to BWC data for non-business reasons may make a request for it in the same manner as any member of the public.

-G. Other authorized disclosures of data.
 Officers may display portions of BWC footage to witnesses as necessary for purposes of investigation as allowed by Minn.
 Stat. § 13.82, subd.
 15, as may be amended from time to time.
 Officers should generally limit these displays in order to protect against the incidental disclosure of individuals whose identities are not public.
 Protecting against incidental disclosure could involve, for instance, showing only a portion of the video, showing only screen shots, muting the audio, or playing the audio but not displaying video.
-In addition,

-1. BWC data may be shared with other law enforcement agencies only for legitimate law enforcement purposes that are documented in writing at the time of the disclosure.

-2. BWC data shall be made available to prosecutors, courts, and other criminal justice entities as provided by law.
+In addition, - 1.
+BWC data may be shared with other law enforcement agencies only for legitimate law enforcement purposes that are documented in writing at the time of the disclosure. - 2.
+BWC data shall be made available to prosecutors, courts, and other criminal justice entities as provided by law.